 How do you do that in an environment where many of your competitors are competing aggressively on price?
 They may be off-shoring the work, they may be using unqualified staff to do it.
 Either way, especially with increasing automation in the bookkeeping industry, there is downward pressure on your income.

-One response is to clearly differentiate yourself from your competitors and provide a service that can’t be easily replaced.
-This could be specialising in a particular industry – becoming the expert, for example, in all the systems that hairdressers need, or motor mechanics or plumbers.
+This is a way of responding to the competition.
+One response is to clearly differentiate yourself with management reports from your competitors.
+Provide a service that can’t be easily replaced.
+This could be specialising in a particular industry.
+Something like, becoming the expert, for example, in all the systems that hairdressers need, or motor mechanics or plumbers.
 Industry knowledge will build your reputation and people will (eventually) spread the word.

 If your knowledge and experience is more general, there are still plenty of options.
 One is to build on the accounting information you gather and produce for your clients and tailor a set of reports just for them.
 Deliver it every month, follow up with a phone call to discuss the content, and you’ll be giving them something that can’t be outsourced to India or the Philippines.
 And it doesn’t need to take a lot of time or effort on your part to provide this service.